 Dangerous heat/humidity on tap Wednesday

-SPRINGFIELD, MA (WGGB/WSHM) - Hot, humid and breezy today with afternoon temperatures reaching upper 80s for most and a few low 90s – the start to our heat wave.
+SPRINGFIELD, MA (WGGB/WSHM) - Hot, humid and breezy today with afternoon temperatures reaching upper 80s for most and a few low 90s – the start to our heat wave that may stretch to Sunday.

-Skies remain partly cloudy to mostly clear this evening with a very low risk for a spot shower to pop up.
+Skies remain partly cloudy to mostly clear tonight with a very low risk for a spot shower to move through.
 Wind becomes light to calm and temperatures fall into the upper 60s to low 70s through sunrise.

 A First Alert Weather Day Wednesday for extreme heat and humidity!
 We will see a mostly sunny to partly cloudy day with light southwesterly breezes.
 Dew points should begin around 70, but fall to the lower 60s in the afternoon, which should help boost temperatures into the middle 90s.
 Even a few upper 90s can’t be ruled out in the valley.
 With dew points staying in the 60s throughout the day, the heat index in the valley may approach 100 degrees – prompting a Heat Advisory.
 The Advisory is only in effect for the valley in Hampden, Hampshire & Franklin Counties from 11am to 8pm.